-(Pocket-lint) - Sonos offers multiple speakers within its portfolio, but as great as they are, none have been portable, none have been water-resistant, and none have offered Bluetooth audio support.
-The Sonos Move, however, changes all of that.
+(Pocket-lint) - Sonos offers multiple speakers within its portfolio, but as great as they are, none had been portable, none had been water-resistant, and none had offered Bluetooth audio support.
+The Sonos Move, however, changed all of that.

-While Sonos has previously focused on offering speakers designed for the home that require mains power and use a mesh Wi-Fi network to talk to each other, the Sonos Move is a portable Bluetooth smart speaker that marks the beginning of Sonos outside of the home.
+While Sonos previously focused on offering speakers designed for the home that require mains power and use a mesh Wi-Fi network to talk to each other, the Sonos Move was the first portable Bluetooth smart speaker marking the beginning of Sonos outside of the home.

 - IP56 water- and dust-resistant design

 - Capacitive touch controls

 Sonos plays close attention to design and all its latest speakers - from the 2015 Play:5 to the Sonos Arc - share similar design features, like capacitive touch controls, black and white colour options and plastic detailing.

 The Sonos Move has the same design ethos as these newer Sonos speakers, with rounded edges, capacitive controls and an almost identical top to the Sonos One - albeit oval shaped and with repositioned controls - but it raises the stakes when it comes to durability.